 Often called upon to redesign fine old venues for PGA and USGA events, Hills’ skillful use of mounding and strategic placement of water hazards transformed the venerable Pines course in 1993, creating PineHills, a modern masterpiece of beautifully contoured fairways and generous greens that delivers the best of the game to golfers of all levels.
 Its unique blend of superior Bermuda fairways and newly installed Sunday Bermuda grass greens is immaculately maintained to provide a perfect playing surface that includes traditional architectural elements, rolling fairways, undulating greens, ubiquitous water hazards and subtle elevation changes.

-From the back tees, low handicappers will find a challenge to their decision making more than their distance, while from the forward markers, weekend or vacationing golfers will enjoy a round that asks for – and rewards – a properly planned, well hit shot.
-Though it measures out at just over 6,600 yards from the tips, PineHills gives out a stiff test of the sureness of your irons on almost every hole.
+From the back tees, low handicappers will find a challenge to their decision making more than their distance.
+Meanwhile from the forward markers, weekend or vacationing golfers will enjoy a round that asks for and rewards a properly planned shot.
+Though it measures out at just over 6,600 yards from the tips, Myrtlewood Pinehills gives out a stiff test of the sureness of your irons on almost every hole.
 There are no wide, generous landing areas that typify so many Myrtle Beach golf courses.
 From the tees, a 300-yard drive is often not as important as working your ball through a small window of opportunity to its optimum target.

 - Named to Top Ten Courses in Myrtle Beach by Golf Digest